LiangSun617/DANDP2-Data-Analysis-of-Titanic-Survival/README.md

 #### Questions 4: Relationship between fare and survival

-A t-test is conducted to compare the difference in the mean of fare between non-survivors (mean=22.12) and survivors (mean=48.40).
-A significant result (t-stat=-7.939, p-value=0.000) suggests that survivors generally paid more than non-survivors for their tickets.
+A t-test is conducted to compare the difference in the means of fare between non-survivors (mean=22.12) and survivors (mean=48.40).
+A significant result (t-stat=-7.939, p-value=0.000) suggests that survivors generally paid more than non-survivors did for their tickets.

 A histogram is created to show the difference of fare between two groups:
 <p align="center">